zhangmeng88/doris-zh-translation/en/docs/icd11mde2e.md

 ## CodEdit

-Software that helps producers of cause-of-death statistics in strengthening their capacity to perform routine plausibility checks on their coding of data.
-Allows for the analysis of cause-of-death data coded in ICD-10 as well as ICD-11 formats
+A software that helps producers of cause-of-death statistics in strengthening their capacity to perform routine plausibility checks on their coding of data.
+It allows for the analysis of cause-of-death data coded in ICD-10 as well as ICD-11 formats

  > For more information click [here](https://www.who.int/standards/classifications/classification-of-diseases/services/codedit-tool#/upload)